cyk/ember-seamless-immutable/README.md

 * Seamless-immutable is configured to your Ember app environment
 * Immutable objects are made usable in Ember templates
 * Helper that makes properties passed to a component immutable

+Read more about it in ["Exploring Immutability in Ember.js"](https://medium.com/@cyk/exploring-immutability-in-ember-js-e45a2a2cf5f#.rzi3rdpb1)

 ## Installation